 3. Hijab Wrap on your Forehead

-- By taking a fabric folds it in half and drape that on your face and secure it with pin below your neck.
+- By taking a fabric folds it in half and drape that on your face and secure it with a pin below your neck.

-- Take the one side of the fabric and wrap it through the face and pin it, take the same side of fabric other end and pin it on the same side of the face.
+- Take one side of the fabric and wrap it through the face and pin it, take the same side of fabric other end and pin it on the same side of the face.

 - Repeat the same process to the other end of the fabric to the opposite side of the face.

 Add a bit of sparkle and shine to your boring old hijab with just some jewellery lying around on your dresser.